White-Town/Markdown-Writing/prd.md

 ## Success Metrics

--success  functionality of the code/project
+- success  functionality of the code/project

 ## Timeline

--
+- This is the total time the project will take to complete and succesfully deliver to the client
+- In this section the timeline will be devided in the different section.